TransUnion Completes Acquisition of Verisk Financial Services

 Reports deliver invaluable market and competitor intelligence on payments cards, e-money, acquiring/processing, retail banking, and consumer credit in Latin American countries.
-A dedicated team of analysts and researchers use both primary and secondary source data and conduct in-depth interviews with senior Latin American industry executives and experts.
+A dedicated team of analysts and researchers uses both primary and secondary source data to conduct in-depth interviews with senior Latin American industry executives and experts.

 To find out more or to discuss subscription options, please email firstname.lastname@example.org or telephone +44(0)20 7337 4200.